-2. Tap local small business resources.
+3. Tap local small business resources.

 Your biz community is an excellent source of insight and knowledge.
 You can connect with professionals who’ve been there, done that, and learned from their mistakes.
-Whether you work with a small business mentor or join a networking group, you’ll have access to folks who can help you hash out everything from hiring your first employee to figuring out what type of insurance your new roofing business will need.
+Whether you work with a small business mentor or join a networking group, you’ll have access to folks and assets that can help you hash out everything from hiring your first employee to figuring out what type of insurance your new roofing business will need.

-3. Understand business taxes.
+4. Understand business taxes.

-4. Understand your legal obligations.
+5. Understand your legal obligations.

-5. Consider equipment investments carefully.
+6. Consider equipment investments carefully.

 Getting the job done right so you can build a profitable business requires the right tools.
 The cheapest options may not be the safest or the most efficient.
 For example, to maximize productivity so you can decrease labor costs consider the Equipter RB4000, a self-propelled compact dump container that was designed for roofers, by roofers.

-6. Create a plan for the off-season.
+7. Create a plan for the off-season.

 If your new roofing replacement business is located in a colder climate, strategize how you’ll stay in business during seasonal downtime.
 For instance, you may need to set aside money earned during the busy season to pay for off-season expenses and bills, including taxes.
-Also check out 3 Ways Roofers Can Boost Sales in the Winter.
+Also check out 5 Ways Roofers Can Boost Sales in the Winter.

-7. Have a thought through marketing plan.
+8. Have a solid marketing plan.

-Once your new roofing company is up and running, your work has just begun.
-Maybe you have a tight budget, and you need to start with low-cost marketing for now.
-Consider creating a Facebook page, printing business cards, and starting a simple 1-2 page website.
-Also, a great marketing tool is the New Roof No Mess Program.
-With New Roof No Mess, you'll be offered access to high-quality marketing material and educational content.
-You can also check out 6 Tips to Rock Your Roofing Advertising.
+Once your new roofing company is up and running, your work has only just begun.
+Maybe you have a tight budget and you need to start with low-cost marketing for now.
+Consider designing a logo, printing business cards, and launching a simple 1-2 page website.

-8. Educate yourself as a Salesperson.
+9. Educate yourself as a salesperson.